vectordotdev/vector/rfcs/2021-10-15-9572-accept-datadog-traces.md

 * Profile support
 * Ingest traces from app directly
-* Opentelemetry exporter support (the Datadog export would probably be easily supported once this RFC has been implemented as it's using the same [Datadog endpoint thant the trace agent](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/04f97ec/exporter/datadogexporter/config/config.go#L288-L290)
+* Opentelemetry exporter support (the Datadog export would probably be easily supported once this RFC has been implemented as it's using the same [Datadog endpoint as the trace agent](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/04f97ec/exporter/datadogexporter/config/config.go#L288-L290)
 * Traces helpers in VRL
 * Trace-agent configuration with a `vector.traces.url` & `vector.traces.enabled`